Skip to main content

 Keeping items in consistent places, using labels on drawers, and ensuring good lighting can make navigation easier.
 A calm, uncluttered space also helps reduce confusion and anxiety.

 Following my cousins' lead, I installed a CCTV at home to monitor my parents.
 It’s been a revelation; I finally see the reality of their daily routine.
-It allows me to stay proactive—like texting my dad the moment I notice the front gate is open.
+It allows me to stay proactive—like texting my dad the moment I notice the front gate is left opened.
 For those of us dealing with elderly memory loss, this technology is an absolute savior.
+Probably you need a few in the house too.

 New cooking pan in action!
 Finally after so long.